ShipChain/engine/README.md

 These instructions will get a copy of Engine up and running in your local environment.

+### Security Note

-_NOTE: As Engine is only designed to expose ShipChain's smart contracts, it does not include User management, Authentication, or retry mechanisms for failed transactions.
-ShipChain's own Engine is deployed in conjunction with the [Transmission](https://github.com/ShipChain/transmission) project to handle Shipment management, failed transaction retry, message authentication, and interfacing with a user management system._
+As Engine is only designed to expose ShipChain's smart contracts, it does not include User management, Authentication, or retry mechanisms for failed transactions.
+ShipChain's own internal Engine instance is deployed in conjunction with the [Transmission](https://github.com/ShipChain/transmission) project to handle Shipment management, failed transaction retry, message authentication, and uses our own *Profiles* service for interfacing with a user management system and role-based access controls to wallets and security credentials.

+**Engine RPC should _never_ be exposed to public traffic**.

+Engine enables any authorized client to send management commands to any wallet, including transferring funds, signing of messages on a user's behalf, or deleting access to any wallet.
+Engine RPC is designed to run as an internal service, under maximum internal security.
+It should live behind it's own strict firewall and only accept traffic from trusted application hosts - We also provide an nginx configuration that you can use to encrypt the engine traffic over your internal network.
+The database you chose to save engine data should be behind it's own firewall and only accept connections from Engine directly.
+While the private keys are encrypted-at-rest in the database, full disk encryption is suggested for further security.
+In the future, we'll add support for using a Hardware Security Module (like YubiHSM) for encrypting private keys in the database (currently, we use AWS secrets management in our production deployments).

 ### Prerequisites